MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/Surface.md

 set-device-offset
 -----------------

 Sets an offset that is added to the device coordinates determined by the CTM when drawing to *surface*.
 One use case for this function is when we want to create a **cairo_surface_t** that redirects drawing for a portion of an onscreen surface to an offscreen surface in a way that is completely invisible to the user of the cairo API.
-Setting a transformation via `cairo_translate()` isn't sufficient to do this, since functions like `cairo_device_to_user()` will expose the hidden offset.
+Setting a transformation via `translate()` isn't sufficient to do this, since functions like `device-to-user()` will expose the hidden offset.
 Note that the offset affects drawing to the surface as well as using the surface in a source pattern.

     method set-device-offset ( Num $x_offset, Num $y_offset )